John Robinson (drummer): Rufus, Quincy, Michael Jackson

 After five semesters of Berklee classes, JR left school but stayed in Boston to focus on gigging.
 He toured in a band called Shelter, and in March 1978 at the Rare Cherry nightclub outside of Cleveland, his band was surprised to find they were opening for Rufus and Chaka Khan.
 After the Shelter set, Rufus and Chaka Khan came on stage to ask JR to stay and play with them.
 This invitation extended through the whole evening.
 Two weeks later, JR moved to Los Angeles to fill their touring drummer position.
-The first gig was in Hawaii, where JR met Danny Seraphine, founding drummer of Chicago.
+The first gig was in Hawaii, where JR met Danny Seraphine, founding drummer of Chicago, who encouraged JR to sign an endorsement contract with drum manufacturer Slingerland.
 JR recorded with Rufus in 1978 on the album Numbers released in early 1979, which rose to number 81 on the Billboard 200.
 Producer Quincy Jones led the next album project Masterjam for Rufus.
 Masterjam was recorded in late 1978 and released in November 1979.
 The single "Do You Love What You Feel", featuring Chaka Khan on vocals, crossed over to number 30 on the Hot 100.
-Jones was the person who first started calling John Robinson by the nickname JR. Long before Masterjam came out, Jones brought JR to Michael Jackson's album project Off the Wall in December 1978.
+Jones was the person who first started calling John Robinson by the nickname JR. Before Masterjam came out, Jones brought JR to Michael Jackson's album project Off the Wall in December 1978.
 The first thing JR did on the project was go to Allen Zentz Recording Studios to overdub drums for the songs "Girlfriend" and "It's the Falling in Love", replacing the previous drummer's work.
 Jones listened to the results, conferred with Jackson, and then invited JR to be the drummer for the rest of the album.
 JR remembers going to Westlake Recording Studios to cut basic tracks for "Don't Stop 'Til You Get Enough" with just keys, bass and drums.
 The trio was Louis Johnson on bass, JR, and keyboardist Greg Phillinganes: this was the first time JR had met Phillinganes.
 After they recorded the track, Phillinganes stood on the piano bench with his hands up, exultant.
 Everyone knew they had just laid the foundation for a hit.
 Released in August 1979, Off the Wall netted JR three hit singles: "Don't Stop 'Til You Get Enough" (number 1), "Rock with You" (number 1), and "Off the Wall" (number 10).
 From this point forward, JR was a first-request drummer for Jones.